HelloJahid/Real-Time-Face-Mask-Detector/README.md

 Learn how to create a real-time face mask detector using Tensorflow, Keras, and OpenCV with your webcam or mobile camera

 ## Introduction
-This is a deep learning project.
-I used Convolutional Neural Networks to classify MNIST handwritten data.
-For more convenient propose of test data, used Tkinter to deploy a desktop app that can run any Os.
-You just need to select an image then all work done by this app.
-With this app anyone can apply image classification
+Face Mask Detection Platform uses Artificial Network to recognize if a user is not wearing a mask.
+This is a deep learning project.I used Convolutional Neural Networks to classify Mask image.You will learn how to train a COVID-19 face mask detector with OpenCV, Keras/TensorFlow, and Deep Learning.

 <p align="center">
   <img src="assests/appsdemo.png"><br/>
   <i>An example of Apps output.</i>
 </p>

-## Why CNN
+## Why mask_CNN.ipynb
 In this project, Convolutional Neural Network(CNN) used as an image classifier.
 We used a pre-trained CNN model named ResNet50 to implement a transfer learning approach.
 We have two types of data face with mask and face with no mask.
 These two types of data are classified by the CNN model.

 ## Why App.py